jamesjshepherd/uegccd/README.md

 2. ZCode inside directory ZRun will execute with a file labelled Input in the same directory.
 3. Output will be produced including MP2 and CCD calculations

+On a different system, you need to modify the make script to include a reference to Lapack.
+This code will compile with Lapack, but by default it's just set up to compile on a mac.

 # input syntax

 ## self-explanatory UEG parameters: